CircleCI-Public/server-terraform/gke/README.md

 ## Assumptions and Requirements

-It is assumed that a Google Cloud project exists and that the deployer has permissions to create, modify, and delete resources and IAM accounts.
+It is assumed that a Google Cloud project exists and that the deployer has permissions to create, modify, and delete resources and Service Accounts.

 To deploy the infrastructure and application you will need to have the following CLIs installed: